 Glass bottom boats peer into the wonders below

-Originally settled by Native Americans, the area has been excavated by archeologists who discovered artifacts – some dating back to 10,000 B.C., and others spanning history to the opening of the tourist attraction in the 1820s, when paddlewheel steamboats brought tourists to the park.
-Giant overhanging oak trees draped in moss, tall cypress trees and park gardens line the river that once created a perfect backdrop for old Hollywood films such as Tarzan and Creature from the Black Lagoon.
+Originally settled by Native Americans, the area has been excavated by archeologists who discovered artifacts!
+Some date back to 10,000 B.C., and others span history to the opening of the tourist attraction in the 1820s when paddlewheel steamboats brought tourists to the park.
+Giant overhanging oak trees draped in moss, tall cypress trees, and park gardens line the river that once created a perfect backdrop for old Hollywood films such as Tarzan and Creature from the Black Lagoon.

 Silver River Museum

-If you want to discover more about the area, its history and geology, stop by the nearby Silver River Museum (at the Silver River State Park) featuring exhibits, displays and a Florida Cracker Homestead (open weekends).
-Stroll through the exhibits demonstrating the wonder of the Florida aquifer, fossil displays including a huge mammoth skeleton, an ancient dugout canoe, and historical retrospectives that chronicle the earliest human settlements up to present day.
+If you want to discover more about the area, its history, and geology, stop by the nearby Silver River Museum (at the Silver River State Park) featuring exhibits, displays, and a Florida Cracker Homestead (open weekends).
+Stroll through the exhibits demonstrating the wonder of the Florida aquifer, fossil displays including a huge mammoth skeleton, an ancient dugout canoe, and historical retrospectives that chronicle the earliest human settlements up to the present day.

 Silver River Museum Florida Cracker Homestead